ryuichiueda/slides_marp/prob_robotics_2025/lesson2-1e.md

 ### Example Problem

 - Consider the following simplified case.
-    - Assume that the robot is composed of ten parts: A$_{1:10}$.
+    - Assume that the robot is composed of ten components: A$_{1:10}$.
     - After the robot's main power is turned on, A$_{1:10}$ become available.
     - If any of A$_{1:10}$ is not started up, the robot will not start up correctly.
-    - The success or failure of one part does not affect the success/failure of the other parts.
+    - The success or failure of one component does not affect the success/failure of the others.
 - First Problem
     - If the probability of A$_1$ starting up correctly (startup rate) is $0.8$, and the startup rates of the other components are $0.95$, what is the probability that the robot will start up correctly?
-    - I won't explain how to calculate it, but for now, please use your current knowledge.
+    - I won't explain how to calculate it. please use your current knowledge.

 ---